goharbor/harbor/README.md

 $ git clone https://github.com/vmware/harbor
 ```

-* Make necessary configuration changes to the file Deploy/harbor.cfg .
+* Edit the file Deploy/harbor.cfg, make necessary configuration changes such as host name, admin password and mail server.
 Refer to [Installation Guide](docs/installation_guide.md) for more info.

 * Install Harbor by the following commands.
 It may take a while for the docker-compose process to finish.
 ```sh
 $ cd Deploy

 $ ./prepare
 Generated configuration file: ./config/ui/env Generated configuration file: ./config/ui/app.conf Generated configuration file: ./config/registry/config.yml Generated configuration file: ./config/db/env

 $ docker-compose up
 ```
+If everything works fine, you can open a browser to visit http://yourhostname .
+The default administrator username and password is admin/Harbor12345 .

+NOTE:
-*An installation package is provided, such that you don't need to clone the whole repo.
-You can even install Harbor onto a host that is not connected to the Internet.
+*To simplify the installation process, a pre-built package of Harbor is provided so that you don't need to clone the source code.
+By using this package, you can even install Harbor onto a host that is not connected to the Internet.
 For details on how to download and use the installation package, please refer to* [Installation Guide](docs/installation_guide.md) .

 *For information on how to use Harbor, please see* [User Guide](docs/user_guide.md) .